 A Calling in Immigration Law

 After deciding that helping people was where she wanted to be, Cristina left NASA to pursue immigration law, launching Steele-Kaplan Law Services.
 She is licensed to practice immigration law in all 50 states and the District of Columbia.
-She is a member of the North Carolina State Bar, the District of Columbia Bar Association, and the American Immigration Lawyers Association (AILA), through its Denver chapter.
+She is a member of the Colorado State Bar, North Carolina State Bar, the District of Columbia Bar Association, and the American Immigration Lawyers Association (AILA), through its Denver chapter.
 She is also a member of the AILA Central Florida Chapter.
 She is a regular volunteer at Greeley Legal Nights where she provides free immigration advice.
 She works with Colorado State University as an advisor to their students with immigration questions.
 Cristina is fluent in Spanish.